jonasbohmann/democraciv-discord-bot/README.md

 To use all of the bot's features, set the `democracivServerID` in `config.json` to a guild ID that the bot is in.

+####  Database

+This bot needs a PostgreSQL database to run.
+To install and configure PostgreSQL, head [here](https://www.postgresql.org/).

+I'm using PostgreSQL 12 and thus can't guarantee that older version work as well.

 ####  Twitch

 If you want to use the Twitch announcements feature, you have to get an API key from [here](https://dev.twitch.tv/console/apps)